keepthinker/study-notes/网络/TCP.md

 - **FIN-WAIT-2**
 (both server and client) represents waiting for a connection termination request from the remote TCP.
 - **CLOSE-WAIT**
 (both server and client) represents waiting for a connection termination request from the local user.
+Indicates that the server has received the first FIN signal from the client and the connection is in the process of being closed.
+This means the socket is waiting for the application to execute `close()`.
+A socket can be in CLOSE_WAIT state indefinitely until the application closes it.
+Faulty scenarios would be like a file descriptor leak: server not executing `close()` on sockets leading to pile up of CLOSE_WAIT sockets.
 - **CLOSING**
 (both server and client) represents waiting for a connection termination request acknowledgment from the remote TCP.
 - **LAST-ACK**